 How the ENF Works

 The ENF is able to help Elks build stronger communities thanks to contributions from our generous donors.
-Since inception, we have received more than $215.1 million in contributions and bequests.
-Today we boast more than 100,000 active donors and an endowment fund valued at $564.6 million.
+Since inception, we have received nearly $222.9 million in contributions and bequests.
+Today we boast more than 100,000 active donors and an endowment fund valued at $584.1 million.

 A board of seven trustees, who are all past national presidents of the Order, governs the ENF, which is located at the Elks national headquarters in the Elks Veterans Memorial in Chicago.
 The director, Jim O'Kelley, oversees the administration of the ENF’s day-to-day operations.
 Click here to meet O’Kelley and his staff.
 The ENF also has volunteers at the Lodge, district and state levels who help coordinate our fundraising strategy and implement our programs.

 Thanks to the ongoing support of our donors, the ENF continues to expand on Malley’s vision, mobilizing Elks across the country into a force for positive change.

 Join your local Lodge in service to your community.
 Click here to learn more about the Elks.